-In general terms commercial goods are goods which are sold or traded, or intended for sale or trade in the normal course of a firm’s business, or customarily used by the general public or offered to it for lease, license or sale
+In general terms, commercial goods are goods that are sold or traded or intended for sale or trade-in the normal course of a firm’s business, or customarily used by the general public or offered to it for lease, license, or sale

 Goods can be classified as being commercial if they fall into any of the following categories:

 - They are samples imported for business purposes.

 Goods may be entered for the following reasons (Sec 38 (3) of the customs act)